braindevices/subvolumize-home/design.md

   *within* a configured `extra_roots` boundary to pass the scope check;
   otherwise it's just a validly-*shaped* entry pointing nowhere trusted.
-- **`extra_roots` is a pure trust boundary — never itself a conversion target.** This was the opposite design originally (each `extra_roots` entry was directly added to the conversion list, "just like a resolved
-  $HOME path"), and it was wrong: for a broad `extra_roots` entry to usefully cover *any* symlink pointing somewhere under it, the entry has to be an ancestor of the real target — but an ancestor that's *also* independently converted conflicts with something nested inside it being converted separately (redundant at best; at worst, incoherent at the btrfs level, since you can't sensibly subvolume-ize a directory that contains, or is about to contain, a separately-created nested subvolume).
-Fix: `extra_roots` only ever feeds `is_within()`'s `allowed_roots` list.
+- **`extra_roots` is a pure trust boundary — never itself a conversion target.** It only ever feeds `is_within()`'s `allowed_roots` list.
+A broad `extra_roots` entry can cover *any* symlink pointing somewhere under it precisely because it's never also independently converted — an entry that was *also* a direct target would conflict with something nested inside it being converted separately (redundant at best; at worst, incoherent at the btrfs level, since you can't sensibly subvolume-ize a directory that contains, or is about to contain, a separately-created nested subvolume).
 If you want a specific absolute path directly converted, it goes in `paths`.
 - **`--sys-paths`** is the deliberately **unguarded** escape hatch: absolute paths, no `$USER` requirement, bypasses the `is_within` scope check entirely, and — this is the important part — **can never be set